Official Rules

 3. Qualifying Format

-Head to head, Round Robin in four groups of 16.
+Head to head, Round Robin in two groups of 32.
 The higher seeded player chooses position.
-Top 8 per group advance, decided by number of wins.
+Top 16 per group advance, decided by number of wins.
 All other players will be ranked based on the number of wins in their group.

 If players end up on the same number of points, a shoot-out will be played on a random machine when it’s about a bye or qualification.
 The higher seeded players will choose position first.
 If more players are tied than the selected machine will support in a single game, multiple games will be played to accommodate all tied players, evenly distributed as possible on these multiple games, and the resulting scores will be compared as if they had occurred in a single game on the same machine.
 When it’s only about placement in the group (f.e.
 A3 or A4), the higher seeded player will be placed higher.
 The placement in the shoot-out will not affect the seeding of the tied players.